Timeline and Sources of History Class 6 Question Answer Social Science Chapter 4

 Question 9.

-Observe the following scene.
+Observe the scene on the next page.
 It depicts an agricultural community from a few millenniums ago.
 List the main activities you can identify.
+(Page 71)

 Answer: